enasequence/ena-content-dataflow/scripts/biosamples_relationships.README.md

     -prod            : (optional) link biosamples in production (if -prod not specified, biosamples will be linked in development by default)

+To perform the linking, if you are not the original owner of the samples, **please input the root Webin credentials (Webin-40894) at the prompt**.
+Please contact the Biosamples team for the password.
+Otherwise, if you are the original owner of the samples you may use your own Webin credentials.

 # Examples

 Example 1: link biosamples in development environment: